Hybrid Stochastic Synapses Enabled by Scaled Ferroelectric Field-effect Transistors

-To capture the stochastic device behavior in our device-algorithm co-simulation framework, we developed a Monte Carlo Algorithm-based model\cite{alessandri2019monte,deng2020comprehensive,saha2021intrinsic} with the FE layer assumed to consist of multiple independent domains.
-If the $i$-th domain switches, the state of that domain is flipped.
-Total polarization is measured by taking the summation of all the states over the total number of domains.
+To capture the stochastic device behavior in our device-algorithm co-simulation framework, we developed a Monte Carlo Algorithm-based model\cite{alessandri2019monte,deng2020comprehensive} with the ferroelectric layer assumed to consist of multiple independent domains.
+The domains can be either positively or negatively polarized.
+A domain switch within a certain time step, $\Delta t$, is simulated with switching probability, $p_i$, by,

+Here, $\beta$ is the shape parameter of the probability distribution, and $\tau_i$ is the switching time constant of the $i$-th domain and follows the domain-nucleation model \cite{mulaosmanovic2017switching}.
+Note, for constant electric field $\tau$ is constant\cite{alessandri2019monte}.

+If the $i$-th domain switches according to Eq.
+(1), the state of that domain is flipped.
+We measure the total polarization by taking the summation of all the states over the total number of domains.
+Note, the number of domains is a tunable model parameter.
 As domains switch, the internal electric field varies over time, i.e., the switching time constant becomes a function of the activation field, $E_{a,i}$, and applied electric field, $E_{fe}$\cite{alessandri2019monte}.
-We capture this effect using the history parameter, $h_i (t)$, which is defined as:
+This give the switching a history component and we capture this effect using the history parameter, $h_i (t)$, defined by,

-Here, $\tau_i$ is the switching time constant of the $i$-th domain and follows the domain-nucleation model \cite{mulaosmanovic2017switching}.

-Starting from complete reset, the history parameter, $h_i (t)$, increases temporally until the all the domains are inverted.
-The domain switching probability, $p_i$, within a certain time step, $\Delta t$, can be expressed as,
+When starting from complete reset, the history parameter, $h_i (t)$, increases temporally until all the domains are inverted.
+The domain switching probability, $p_i$, thus can be rewritten as,

-Here, $\beta$ is the shape parameter of the probability distribution.
 Along with the history parameter, the model is self-consistently solved for charge-voltage equations to obtain the final FeFET device characteristics.
-We find that by varying the number of domains in the FE layer we can capture the effect of scaling and for a domain number of 20, we obtain the closest fit to the experimental probabilities (Fig. 2(b)).
+The device model parameters used for the simulation can be found in Table I. We fit the accumulative transition probabilities from $S_0$ to $S_1$ and from $S_0$ to $S_2$ with our device model and find that by varying the number of domains in the ferroelectric layer we can capture the effect of scaling.
+For a domain number of 20, we obtain the closest fit to the experimental probabilities (Fig. 2(b)).